SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 ![OAuth configuration](/images/users-guide/Administration/admin-sso-dynamic-access-mapping.png)

 When selected, dynamic access mapping will be used only when a new user logs in to fill in the initial roles.
 When a user already exists in {{< product-c8y-iot >}}, the roles will not be overridden nor updated.
 Selecting this option also enables admins to edit roles of SSO users in the user management.
-For details, refer to  [Administration > Managing permissions](/users-guide/administration/#assigning-global-roles).
+For details, refer to  [Administration > Managing permissions](/users-guide/administration/#attach-global) in the *User guide*.

 When a user logs in with an access token, the username can be derived from a JWT claim.
 The claim name can be configured in the **User ID configuration** window.